balloonwj/flamingo/README.md

    When connected to chatserver with **nc** successfully, you can type any one of the commands in the given list.
-We hava just implemented three commands as examples, namely: help, ul, su.
+I hava just implemented three commands as examples, namely: help, ul, su.
 You can add more functional commands if you need.